kmadorin/defi-game/README.md

 # DEFI Copilot

-A gamified DEFI Portfolio Management chat app that helps users navigate the world of DeFi through an AI-powered personal portfolio manager.
+A gamified DeFi portfolio management app powered by AI agents that helps users learn and invest in DEFI

 ## Overview